Who Do I Sue After a Car Accident?

 Finding fault after a car crash can be a complicated process without help.
 It may seem like it should simply be the other driver, but some cases aren’t so clear and simple.

 Before you file your claim, it’s best to ask yourself if you’re suing the right person after your car accident.
 The answer might surprise you—it’s not always the person who caused your accident.
 Finding exactly who’s liable for your injuries isn’t easy, but it’s essential to your ability to recover fair compensation.

-At Dickson Kohan & Bablove, LLP, we want to make sure you find the right defendant fast.
+At Kohan & Bablove, LLP, we want to make sure you find the right defendant fast.
 If you’re not sure who you’ll need to sue after your auto wreck, contact our firm for help.

 The Other Driver

 You might have been struck by another driver who was heading home or to work, just like you.
 These cases are usually clear: The other driver is responsible for his or her actions, and he or she injured you through carelessness.

 California is a “fault” state for auto insurance, meaning that you’ll need to prove to the other driver’s insurer that the other driver is at fault for the accident, rather than letting your own insurance company handle your damages.